Why Pursue a Ph.D. in Biblical & Theological Studies?

 The Ph.D. in Biblical and Theological Studies is designed to train scholars who can serve the church worldwide as teachers, researchers, pastors, and leaders.
 The program aims at fostering faithfulness to the teaching of Scripture with a view towards strengthening and equipping the church in its mission.

-Why Ph.D. in BTS at Wheaton?
+Why Pursue the Ph.D. in Biblical & Theological Studies at Wheaton?